masayukig/openstack-health-subunit2sql-docker/README.rst

 You can specify the listen port like below::

-  $ docker run -d --rm masayukig/openstack-health-subunit2sql
+  $ docker run -d -v ./data:/data --rm masayukig/openstack-health-subunit2sql